transloadit/uppy/website/src/docs/dropbox.md

 The `@uppy/dropbox` plugin lets users import files from their Dropbox account.

-An Uppy Companion instance is required for the Dropbox plugin to work.
-Uppy Companion handles authentication with Dropbox, downloads the files, and uploads them to the destination.
+A Companion instance is required for the Dropbox plugin to work.
+Companion handles authentication with Dropbox, downloads the files, and uploads them to the destination.
 This saves the user bandwidth, especially helpful if they are on a mobile connection.

 ```js
 const Dropbox = require('@uppy/dropbox')